Concheros: History

 Sometime before the end of the 19th century, migrant workers brought the dance to Mexico City and other nearby cities.
 The spread led to several major lineages of Concheros dancers, as different migrants at different times would form groups in the capital.
 Many of these city Conchers also allow the admittance of those who do not have a family history of the dance, as well as performing more openly and not always on certain special occasions.
 Despite this, most Concheros groups claim lineage going back centuries.
 For Mexico City, one of the most important lineages arrived just before the Mexican Revolution, that ascribed to Jesús González originally from San Miguel Allende.
 Many of city's oldest dance groups trace their lineage to this man and to the original standard, which now is only a few strips of tattered cloth.
 However, factionalism has always existed among Concheros both in the north and in Mexico City.
 Not all Concheros accept the González lineage as authentic.

 The changes that occurred in Mexico during and after the Mexican Revolution spurred changes to the dance which have had repercussions to this day.
-Socialist governments after the war passed anti-Church policies which included the prohibition of public worship in the 1920s.
+Governments after the war passed anti-Church policies which included the prohibition of public worship in the 1920s.
 Ironically, the Concheros, who were originally organized to save vestiges of pre Hispanic ritual after the Conquest, became the most ardent defenders of the Catholic Church during the Cristero War, a reaction against the anti Church policies following the Revolution.
 One reason for this was that laws against public worship forbade them from dancing and many of their dance sites and shrines were destroyed.
 Some groups perished and others went into hiding, using the same sites they used to hide from Spanish authorities centuries before.
 Public worship and dance was permitted again in 1929.

 Between 1930 and 1950, there were about forty official dance groups with about 4,000 dancers.
 During this time the population of Mexico grew and the government promoted Mexico's indigenous heritage for both political and economic (tourism) reasons.
 The number of Concheros grew, especially among the working class in certain major Mexican cities, but it also meant that the dance began to change in meaning from a religious rite to a cultural spectacle, included in the repertoire of Mexican folk dance and even featured in a number of films during Mexico's Golden Age of Cinema.
 By the 1950s and 1960s, dancers found that they could earn money performing for tourists in places such as Acapulco and Veracruz as well as in government –sponsored folk dance competitions.
-This has caused a crisis in the identity of the dance which continues to this day, a debate about what is “authentic” and what is not.
+This has caused a crisis in the identity of the dance which continues to this day, a debate about what is "authentic" and what is not.